-Please join us again in Fall 2019 to help us remove litter and other debris from our public landings throughout the Satilla River watershed!
+Please join us again September 21st, 2019 to help us remove litter and other debris from our public landings throughout the Satilla River watershed!

 Each year, the Satilla Riverkeeper hosts an annual, river-wide cleanup to target the chronic trash found at popular access points to the river.
 This year, we are excited to host our cleanupin partnership with Rivers Alive, Georgia's volunteer waterway cleanup program, and huge community support from our own Satilla River watershed.
 Check out all our partnering organizations below!

 Volunteers are invited to join any of the nine designated clean-up sites throughout the watershed.
 This is a growing river-wide effort, and the Satilla Riverkeeper invites any interested individuals, schools, church groups, businesses, or other community groups to get involved.